HockomockSports.com Baseball Awards

 HockomockSports Your source for comprehensive coverage of the Hockomock League.
 We provide recaps, features, standings, schedules and much more.
 TheSunChronicle.com ESPNBoston.com

-Haba is the first Franklin player to win this award and second straight from the Kelley-Rex division.
-Former winners include Mansfield’s Tyler Dalton (2018), Stoughton’s Justin Hutchinson (2017), Taunton’s Luke Figueira (2015), Oliver Ames’ Brendan Welch (2015) and David MacKinnon (2013), and Attleboro’s Max Lancaster (2014).
+MacDougall is the first junior to win the award in the eight seasons it has been handed out.
+He’s the second Taunton player to earn the honor, joining Luke Figueira in 2015.
+Other former winners include Franklin’s Alex Haba (2019), Mansfield’s Tyler Dalton (2018), Stoughton’s Justin Hutchinson (2017), Oliver Ames’ Brendan Welch (2015), David MacKinnon (2013), and Attleboro’s Max Lancaster (2014).

 Please note that the HockomockSports.com awards are selected by our staff.
 They are completely separate from the Hockomock League All Stars.
 Players are listed alphabetically by position.